Mahmoudchebaane/Vero-Degit-Full-Stack-Project/README.md

       - Click the **+** button and choose **Spring Boot**.
       - Set the correct main class (VerodegitApplication) and click **OK**.
       - Then click the **Run** button (green play icon) to start the backend server.
+#### Test the Backend APIs using Postman:
+1. Open Postman and create a new collection.
+2. Add requests for each endpoint you want to test.
+3. Use the backend URL and test GET methods by providing the required parameters.
+4. Ensure the backend is running before sending requests.

 ### 2. Frontend React